The Non-Negotiable: CPA License

 Can I perform SOC 2 audits without a CPA?

 No, not independently.
 You can work as a technical specialist or auditor on a SOC 2 team, but the final report must be signed by a licensed CPA.
-Many non-CPA professionals (CISA, CISSP holders) have successful careers performing the fieldwork, but they partner with CPA firms for signing authority.
+Many non-CPA professionals, including CISA and CISSP holders, have successful careers performing fieldwork, but they partner with CPA firms for signing authority.

 How long does it take to become a SOC 2 auditor?

 Realistically: 5-7 years from scratch.
-Bachelor's (4 years) + CPA exam (1 year) + experience requirement (1-2 years) + specialization (1-2 years).
-However, if you're already a CPA or have IT audit experience, you can transition in 1-2 years with focused effort.
+Bachelor's degree, CPA exam, experience requirement, and specialization usually take several years.
+If you are already a CPA or have IT audit experience, you can transition in 1-2 years with focused effort.

 Is the demand for SOC 2 auditors growing?

 Yes, significantly.
-SOC 2 adoption is growing 30-40% annually as SaaS companies proliferate and enterprise security requirements tighten.
-The supply of qualified auditors (CPA + CISA) is not keeping pace.
+SOC 2 adoption is growing as SaaS companies proliferate and enterprise security requirements tighten.
+The supply of qualified CPA + CISA auditors is not keeping pace, which supports strong salaries and job security.

 Do I need a master's degree?

 Not required, but helpful for the 150-credit CPA requirement.
-Many states require 150 college credit hours to sit for the CPA exam (vs. standard 120 for bachelor's).
-A master's in accounting or cybersecurity is a common way to meet this requirement, but you can also take individual courses.
+Many states require 150 college credit hours for CPA eligibility, and a master's in accounting or cybersecurity is one common way to meet that requirement.

 Can I work remotely as a SOC 2 auditor?